TheMedley/TheMedley.github.io/_pages/mastheaded4.md

   - image_path: https://github.com/TheMedley/TheMedley.github.io/raw/master/assets/masthead/aqdas.jpg
     alt: "AQDAS RAZA"
     title: "AQDAS RAZA"
     excerpt: 'Aqdas, majoring in Economics, is currently in his second year of undergraduate study.
-A quiet observer of the world in its rapid motion, he's often found on the sidelines.
+A quiet observer of the world in its rapid motion, he is often found on the sidelines.
 Caught between trying to make sense of the economy and his dreams of becoming a movie star, all he can manage are half-baked jokes and awkward hellos.
-An introvert with love for Messi, and 'samosa and chai' unbound, he tries to reflect life around him in his writing and hopes to travel the world someday.
+An introvert with love for Messi, and "samosa and chai" unbound, he tries to reflect life around him in his writing and hopes to travel the world someday.'
-'
 feature_row6:
   - image_path: https://github.com/TheMedley/TheMedley.github.io/raw/master/assets/masthead/damini.jpg
     alt: "DAMINI SARMA"